-Abby manages all things marketing at Kotter.
-If you’ve sent a tweet or a Facebook post to us, that’s her!
-In addition to KI’s social presence, Abby helps to manage Kotter’s website, PR efforts, email communications, and whatever marketing/business development/content creation projects seem to always be popping up here.
+Abby is responsible for managing and executing the marketing strategy for Kotter.
+Every day looks different as she and the marketing teamwork to generate new leads, increase brand awareness, and help recruit new talent.
+Abby helps to manage Kotter’s social media, website, PR efforts, email communications, and whatever marketing/business development/content creation projects seem to always be popping up here.
 Abby’s background is exclusively in marketing, though industries served range from catastrophe modeling software to motorsports.
 She has a Bachelor of Science in Business from Indiana University.

 Abby is based out of the Cambridge, MA office.